shammy8/fresh/README.md

 ## Firestore Rules

 Run `firebase deploy --only firestore:rules` to deploy the Firestore rules.
-You can not pull updates to the rules down into this repo.
+You can not pull updates to the rules from the console down into this repo.
 So if you make a change in the Firebase Console you need to copy and paste it here too.

+## TODO

+Version 0.1:
+- Notification
+- Allow add, remove homes.
+Allow adding/removing users to homes.
+- Allow removal of storages.

+For later:
+- Set initial home on app load.
+- Should I allow users to drag items to different storage, like one column for each storage?
+- Figure what to do with searching and pagination / infinite scrolling
+- Add virtual scrolling to items?
+- HInts for how to add storage